maybeme1997/zk-rollup-advsec/README.md

 This repository contains a simple, single transaction, zero-knowledge rollup made in Rust.
 We have combined various open-source libraries/projects that were already available.

-This project was part of an university assignment, so this project should not be used in production environments.
+This project was part of a university assignment, so this project should not be used in production environments.

 ## Install & Run
 Make sure that Rust and Node are installed.

-First go into to the circuits directory and compile the ciruit.
-Download the latest version of circom from here https://github.com/iden3/circom
+First go into to the circuits directory and compile the circuit.
+Download the latest version of Circom from here https://github.com/iden3/circom

     cd circuits
     npm install